jschnurr/scrapyscript/README.md

 # Contributing
 Updates, additional features or bug fixes are always welcome.

+# Version History
+0.1.0 - 28-May-2017 - patches to support Celery 4+ and Billiard 3.5.+.
+Thanks to @mrge and @bmartel.

 # License
 The MIT License (MIT).
 See LICENCE file for details.